ScienceIsVeryCool/LLamaManager/README.md

 - **File-based workflow**: All inputs and outputs are files - no complex variable tracking
 - **Multi-agent orchestration**: Coordinate multiple AI agents with different personalities
 - **Python execution testing**: Run and test generated Python code automatically
+- **Interactive user input**: Pause workflow for human input and review
 - **Memory efficient**: Only one model loaded at a time
 - **Automatic context management**: Agents automatically manage their conversation history
 - **Built-in iteration support**: Loop through workflows with automatic variable substitution